 Nature here created something magnificent and authorities were smart enough to keep it well protected.
 Indeed, only a restricted amount of tourists can visit this lush and green archipelago and see some of the most beautiful beaches in Brazil.

 The fact itself of not being too packed is great for family vacations.
 Your children will have enough space to enjoy their time at the beach.
-And while some of the most secluded are not equipped for young people, there are at least three beaches perfect for kids.
+And while some of the most secluded areas are not equipped for young people, there are at least three beaches perfect for kids.

 Things to Do with Kids